firesans/NonLatinPhotoOCR/README.md

 - Change parameters in the mytrain.py file
 - Change alphabets

-  Please put all the alphabets appeared in your labels in a file and input as charlist to the mytrain.py, or the program will throw an error during training.
+  Please put all the alphabets that appear in your labels in a file and input the list as charlist to mytrain.py, else the program will throw an error during training.

 ### Train